 Are you already a certified yoga teacher and feeling drawn to teach an official Animalia Asana® class or workshop to help spread further compassion towards animals, helping both people and animals?
-Why not train as an Animalia Asana® teacher and do just that?
+Why not complete our Animalia Asana® Specialization Training and do just that?
+You’ll become a lifelong member whilst you’re at it.